-In fact, cooking is the leading cause of home fires and home fire injuries, resulting in an average of 172,900 fires per year, per a July 2020 study by the National Fire Protection Association.
+In fact, cooking is the leading cause of home fires and home fire injuries, resulting in an average of 158,400 home structure fires per year, per a September 2023 report from the National Fire Protection Association.
 That said, compared to other home cooking appliances, ovens had the lowest rate of risk.

 Your Kitchen Could Get Smoky

 Put this in your pipe and smoke it: "As grease builds up in the oven, it gives rise to a smoky environment," Tierno says.
 It's never a great idea health-wise to inhale smoke, so if puffs escape from your oven when it's heating up, that's a red flag it's time to clean.

 "Degrading oil and petroleum products can also combine with other material that may be in the oven, such as cleaning fluids like sodium hydroxide, potentially creating toxic fumes," Tierno says.
 "However, no studies have been done examining this and there have been no deleterious health reports, so it's not a significant factor."